aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-04-ip-misconfiguration-across-multiple-devices.md

 ## Step 2: Wrong Static IP Configured

-A wrong static IPv4 address was configured manually on each tested connection.
+A wrong static IPv4 and DNS configuration was entered manually on each tested connection.

 This created a controlled network fault for troubleshooting practice.